stratum-mining/stratumprotocol.org/src/index.md

     value: config_5
     visualSrc: /assets/config-d.svg
     mobileVisualSrc: /assets/mobile-diagram.svg
     textContent: In this configuration miners run mining devices with SV1 firmware and connect to the translation proxy which translates the SV1 to SV2 messages and sends them to the SV2 pool.
-Transaction selection is done by the miners locally and then negoatiated with the pool.
+Transaction selection is done by the miners locally and then negotiated with the pool.
 roadmapTitle: Progress and Roadmap
 roadmapTagline: This is where the Stratum V2 protocol’s progress currently stands.
 roadmapSteps: